anshriva/webRTC/Readme.md

 4. text chat.
 It also maintains the congestion control.

+## Libraries of WebRTC
+1. peer.js
+2. WebRTCPeerConnection is by default available in all browsers and java-script engines.

 ## Conclusion
 WebRTC is a technology which uses a lot of existing technology under the hood.
 It provides a lot of features out of the box like congestion control, switching the protocol/network dynamically etc.